aaron-cesaro/defund-dao-v3/README.md

 DeFund is a DAO, meaning that all rules governing the fund are written as a code, stored in Smart Contracts, and no individual can ever change them by any means.
 The only way to make changes and improvements is through creating, voting, and implementing new proposals.

 ## <a name="culture"></a> Culture
-DeFund is and will always be public, democratic, and open to any kind of member.
-No restrictions of any kind will be ever applied except for the ones voted by its own members and compliant with the Inviolable Principles.

 ### <a name="inviolable_principles"></a> Inviolable Principles
 The Inviolable Principles are the moral and cultural foundation of DeFund.
 They're accepted by all DeFund’s members and they cannot be changed in any way.